-History of The Licking County Aging Program
+History of The Licking County Aging Partners (LCAP)

-office.
+In 1972, Licking County Aging Partners was officially incorporated with the Secretary of State’s office.
 We started in the basement of the Plymouth United Church of Christ as a way to bring activities and volunteer opportunities together for senior citizens in Licking County.

-Through its collaborative partnerships and integrated delivery of services, LCAP cares for one of the most diverse – vulnerable populations in the county.
+Through its collaborative partnerships and integrated delivery of services, LCAP cares for one of the most diverse and vulnerable populations in the county.
 Preparing and delivering almost 1,000 meals, 5 days per week throughout Licking County through our Meals on Wheels Program.
 Many are isolated with no nest egg or family to buffer the challenges of aging.